-- a.
-Provide documentation of COVID Vaccination(s), or - b.
-Obtain a Morehead State University Medical Exemption Waiver, this will include: - Obtaining a statement from your health care provider verifying that they are your attending health care provider, and - The statement verifies that in their medical opinion the immunization would be injurious to your health. - Email l.white@moreheadstate.edu for further information regarding waiver forms - Note that clinical agencies may require additional forms to be completed during your time in the program - c.
-Obtain a Morehead State University Religious Exemption Waiver: - o If you are claiming religious grounds or conscientiously held belief, you must document this by following the directive below. - If the request is based on an opposition to medical immunization based on religious grounds or conscientiously held beliefs, attach a written, sworn (notarized) statement setting forth your position. - o Email 1.white@moreheadstate.edu for further information regarding waiver forms.
+- 1. Provide documentation of CDC approved COVID Vaccination(s) and required booster, or - 2.
+Obtain a Morehead State University Medical Exemption Waiver, this will include: - Obtaining a statement from your health care provider verifying that they are your attending health care provider, and - The statement verifies that in their medical opinion the immunization would be injurious to your health. - Email k.jones@moreheadstate.edu for further information regarding waiver forms - Weekly or biweekly PCR COVID testing may be required, depending upon facility requirements.

+Note that clinical agencies may require additional forms to be completed during your time in the program

+- 3. Obtain a Morehead State University Religious Exemption Waiver: - If you are claiming religious grounds or conscientiously held belief, you must document this by following the directive below. - If the request is based on an opposition to medical immunization based on religious grounds or conscientiously held beliefs, attach a written, sworn (notarized) statement setting forth your position. - Email k.jones@moreheadstate.edu for further information regarding waiver forms